 In accordance with the Solicitors (Professional Practice, Conduct and Discipline – Conveyancing Conflict of Interest) Regulation 2012 both sides to the transaction must be separately advised.

-For further information please contact Gerrard L. McGowan LLP Solicitors.
+For further information please contact Gerrard L. McGowan Solicitors.

 Ruth Higgins Partner